korynewton/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A component is a combination of HTML, CSS and JavaScript that are purposefully linked together to produce similiar outputs that can be reused many times.
+A component is a combination of HTML, CSS and JavaScript that are built for the purpose of being readable and reusable to scale large web applications.

 ### Git Set up